metalbear-co/mirrord/mirrord/config/configuration.md

 For example, if the remote pod has an environment variable `REGION=1`, but this is an undesirable value, it's possible to use `override` to set `REGION=2` (locally) instead.

+Environment specified here will also override variables passed via the env file.

 ### feature.env.unset {#feature-env-unset}